My Hyperflexibility Was The Root Of So Many More Problems

 AdvertisementADVERTISEMENT

-With no obvious link between her symptoms, it took around four years of ever-evolving symptoms for Ellie and her doctors to start connecting the dots.
-She was subsequently diagnosed with a life-changing trifecta of complex and poorly understood chronic conditions: hypermobile Ehlers-Danlos Syndrome (hEDS), Postural Orthostatic Tachycardia Syndrome (PoTS), and Mast Cell Activation Syndrome (MCAS).
+With no obvious link between her symptoms, it took around four years of ever-evolving symptoms for Ellie and her doctors to start joining the dots.
+She was subsequently diagnosed with a life-changing trifecta of complex and poorly understood chronic conditions: hypermobile Ehlers Danlos Syndrome (hEDS), Postural Orthostatic Tachycardia Syndrome (PoTS) and Mast Cell Activation Syndrome (MCAS).
 As for what that has to do with being flexible — it’s complicated.

 What is hypermobile Ehlers-Danlos Syndrome (hEDS)?

-Let’s start with hEDS, which is often thought of in terms of hypermobile or bendy joints, fragile tissues, and stretchy or elastic skin.
+Let’s start with hEDS, which is often thought of in terms of hypermobile or ‘bendy’ joints, fragile tissues and ‘stretchy’ or elastic skin.
 But these are just the visible tip of the iceberg; the external signs a doctor might look for to explain your other symptoms.
-For those living with hEDS, the symptoms with the biggest impact are largely invisible, like chronic pain, fatigue, and headaches.
+But for those living with hEDS, the symptoms with the biggest impact are largely invisible, like chronic pain, fatigue and headaches.

-“The Ehlers-Danlos Syndromes are hereditary connective tissue disorders of collagen,” Dr. Emma Reinhold, a former primary care physician, researcher, and clinical advisor who also lives with hEDS, POTS, and MCAS tells Refinery29.
-While there are 13 recognized subtypes of Ehlers-Danlos Syndrome, the hypermobile type that she and Ellie have is the most common, affecting an estimated one in 500 people.
-However, experts including Dr. Reinhold suspect hEDS is still significantly underdiagnosed, so the true prevalence may be much higher.
+“The Ehlers Danlos Syndromes are hereditary connective tissue disorders of collagen,” Dr Emma Reinhold, a former GP, researcher and clinical adviser who also lives with hEDS, POTS and MCAS tells Refinery29.
+While there are 13 recognised subtypes of Ehlers Danlos Syndrome, the hypermobile type that she and Ellie have is the most common, affecting an estimated one in 500 people.
+However, experts including Dr Reinhold suspect hEDS is still significantly underdiagnosed, so the true prevalence may be much higher.

 “

-The Ehlers-Danlos syndromes GP Toolkit advises doctors: “If you can’t connect the issues, think connective tissues.”
-Yet patients are still typically passed from one specialist to another before anyone connects the dots.
+The Ehlers-Danlos syndromes GP Toolkit advises doctors: “If you can’t connect the issues, think connective tissues”.
+Yet patients are still typically passed from one specialist to another before anyone joins the dots.

 ”

-While you might associate collagen with skincare and anti-aging, its role in our day-to-day functioning is far more crucial.
-Collagen makes up 30% of the protein in our bodies and is the main building block of the connective tissues such as bones, ligaments, tendons, and cartilage that hold us together.
+While you might associate collagen with skincare and anti-ageing, its role in our day-to-day functioning is far more crucial.
+Collagen makes up 30% of the protein in our bodies and is the main building block of the connective tissues such as bones, ligaments, tendons and cartilage that hold us together.
 So when the collagen isn’t adequately supportive, that understandably wreaks havoc across the whole body.

 AdvertisementADVERTISEMENT

-The symptoms are numerous, wide-ranging, and vague, making it tricky for general practitioners to diagnose.
-The Ehlers-Danlos syndromes GP Toolkit which Dr. Reinhold co-authored, advises doctors: “If you can’t connect the issues, think connective tissues.”
-Yet she says patients, like Ellie, are still typically passed from one specialist to another before anyone connects the dots.
+The symptoms are numerous, wide-ranging and vague, making it tricky for GPs to diagnose.
+The Ehlers-Danlos syndromes GP Toolkit which Dr Reinhold co-authored, advises doctors: “If you can’t connect the issues, think connective tissues”.
+Yet she says patients, like Ellie, are still typically passed from one specialist to another before anyone joins the dots.

-To complicate matters further, there’s emerging evidence that hEDS commonly co-exists alongside other conditions (known as comorbidities), particularly, as in Ellie and Dr Reinhold’s cases, MCAS (an immunological condition where cells from the body’s immune system inappropriately release chemicals that trigger inflammatory reactions), PoTS (a form of autonomic dysfunction, where your heart rate increases very quickly after getting up from sitting or lying down), and other dysfunctions of the autonomic nervous system.
+To complicate matters further, there’s emerging evidence that hEDS commonly co-exists alongside other conditions (known as comorbidities) – particularly, as in Ellie and Dr Reinhold’s cases, MCAS (an immunological condition where cells from the body’s immune system inappropriately releases chemicals that trigger inflammatory reactions), PoTS (a form of autonomic dysfunction, where your heart rate increases very quickly after getting up from sitting or lying down) and other dysfunctions of the autonomic nervous system.

-In the meantime, living with the trifecta presents other, more everyday challenges.
-There is currently no medical treatment for hEDS because the research simply hasn’t caught up yet.
+In the meantime, living with ‘the trifecta’ presents other, more everyday challenges.
+There’s currently no medical treatment for hEDS, because the research simply hasn’t caught up yet.
 “Collagen is a very complex structure, and it’s constantly being adjusted, so it will look very different at 9 a.m. from how it might look at 6 p.m.
-[Researchers] are really only just beginning to scratch the surface of understanding how collagen is produced,” Dr. Reinhold explains.
+[Researchers] are really only just beginning to scratch the surface of understanding how collagen is produced,” Dr Reinhold explains.

 AdvertisementADVERTISEMENT

-Furthering that understanding will be crucial to figuring out how a treatment might be developed, but, according to Dr. Reinhold, there are very few researchers looking at it and, as is the case in so many areas of research, there’s never enough funding.
+Furthering that understanding will be crucial to figuring out how a treatment might be developed – but, Dr Reinhold says, there are very few researchers looking at it and, as is the case in so many areas of research, there’s never enough funding.

 Symptoms of PoTS and MCAS can be managed with medication, as well as lifestyle adaptations, such as avoiding triggers wherever possible.
 “I take medication for the PoTS and the MCAS but I’ve also changed my lifestyle and habits to accommodate them,” Ellie says.